Philip J. Klass: Awards

-In 1994 the Committee for Skeptical Inquiry (CSI) presented Klass with their Distinguished Skeptic Award.

-In April 2011 CSI honored Klass again.
-At a meeting of the executive council of the Committee in Denver, Colorado, Klass was selected for inclusion in CSI's Pantheon of Skeptics.
-The Pantheon of Skeptics was created by CSI to remember the legacy of deceased fellows of CSI and their contributions to the cause of scientific skepticism.
+In addition to the previously mentioned lifetime achievement awards for his aerospace journalism, in 1994 the Committee for Skeptical Inquiry (CSI) presented Klass with its Distinguished Skeptic Award.
+And in April 2011 CSI honored Klass again when, at a meeting of its executive council in Denver, Colorado, Klass was selected for inclusion in CSI's Pantheon of Skeptics, which was created by CSI to remember the legacy of deceased CSI Fellows and their contributions to the cause of scientific skepticism.

 Eponymous awards

 The Philip J. Klass Award for Lifetime Achievement

-Aviation Week holds an annual ceremony at which they present an award named for Klass.
+Aviation Week & Space Technology holds an annual ceremony at which they present an award named for Klass.
 The Philip J. Klass Award for Lifetime Achievement cuts across all categories and criteria.
 The winner might be a scientist, pilot, engineer, technology specialist, business or industry leader—someone whose accomplishments will be the products of a long and varied career of service, creativity, and vision, and who has achieved widespread professional recognition and respect.
 The award was first presented in 1995, and recipients have included: